DoD-Platform-One/bigbang/docs/airgap/README.md

 ## Git Server

 As part of  BB release, we provide `repositories.tar.gz` which contains all the git repositories that BB depend on for deployment.
+You have two options for serving up these packages for Flux.

-### Process
+### Option One

 You can follow the process below to setup git with `repositories.tar.gz` on the Utility Server.